What is a bankruptcy adversary proceeding?

 Sometimes it is a challenge to your case brought by the Office of the US Trustee.
 Sometimes a creditor argues that you fraudulently incurred a debt.
 Sometimes it is a disgruntled, angry, vengeful former spouse.
 Sometimes it is one or more of these problems

 Often, an adversary proceeding is the result of trying to file your bankruptcy case without an attorney or with a cheap, inexperienced attorney at a bankruptcy mill.
-Staggs Morris, P.C. has nearly 25 years of trial experience and winning track record.
+William Morris has three decades of trial experience and winning track record.
 We’re ready to help you go to battle with the government (the U.S. Trustee) or your creditors to preserve your right to bankruptcy relief.

 I. Objections by the Trustee